-The other day I added a neat non-phone job lead to the job leads board.
+The other day I added a neat non-phone job posting to the job leads board.
 As you probably know, non-phone jobs, especially those not requiring a lot of experience or training, are fairly hard to come by so I was excited to see this one pop up.
-I originally found the lead while browsing the Telecommute folder on the WAHM forum, and it looked like the person who posted it there had found it on Non-Phone Jobs, a good work at home website I visit occasionally that sticks to non-phone listings.
-So, here’s more info:
+Here’s some information on what you do as a work at home Humanatic call reviewer.

 The company behind this job is Century Interactive.
 They have a new service they’ve started that involves human call reviewers called “Humanatic.”
 Basically, if hired, you primarily just listen to calls through your computer, sort them into different categories, and tag them.
 So here you are not doing any talking — just listening!
 That means you don’t have to worry about your kids screaming, dogs barking, etc. Unless of course they’re being loud enough to keep you from being able to hear.
 The purpose of the tagging/sorting calls is to make it easier for marketers/business owners to differentiate between calls that are potential leads and real business opportunities from calls that are not.
 This, I would imagine, saves some time for them.

 There is a really useful video put out by Century Interactive explaining exactly what their call reviewers do.
 I’ve embedded it below, so if you are still confused, maybe watching it will help you to better understand:

 Is this really legit?

 Yes, this is legit.
 You are free to check out the Century Interactive website to learn more about the company behind it.
 They have been around for quite a while and offer a real service.
 I applied and was hired, and I have already been paid.